-State and Federal nondiscrimination requirements are included in all RTP contracts and subcontracts via the New York State Master Contract for Grants, 25 Attachment A-2 and Form FHWA-1273.
-26 Funding for the Recreational Trails Program is made possible through the Fixing America's Surface Transportation (FAST) Act.
-The FAST Act, like previous transportation bills, places significant emphasis on increasing opportunities for Disadvantaged Business Enterprises (DBE) as outlined in 49 CFR Part 26, as amended.
-RTP grantees and their contractors are required to comply with the Disadvantaged Business Enterprise (DBE) Program and the Equal Employment Opportunities (EEO) Program (Executive Order 1124627).
+State and Federal nondiscrimination requirements are included in all RTP contracts and subcontracts via the State of New York Contract for Grants, Attachment A-2 and Form FHWA-1273.
+Funding for the Recreational Trails Program is made possible through the Fixing America's Surface Transportation (FAST) Act.
+RTP grantees and their contractors are required to comply with the Disadvantaged Business Enterprise (DBE) Program and the Equal Employment Opportunities (EEO) Program (Executive Order 11246).
 Upon grant award, compliance with these regulations and completion of their subsequent documentation will be required by project sponsors before any reimbursement of funds is authorized.

 RTP projects will have 0% DBE Goals, however, 49 CFR 26 still applies.
-If a DBE is used on an RTP project, then the NYSDOT's DBE Program Plan requirements will apply (see NYSDOT Standard Specifications, 28 section 102-12 and 105-21) and OPRHP RGA must be contacted to ensure that the DBE Program requirements are met.
+If a DBE is used on an RTP project, then the NYSDOT's DBE Program Plan requirements will apply (see NYSDOT Standard Specifications, 31 section 102-12 and 105-21) and OPRHP RGA must be contacted to ensure that the DBE Program requirements are met.
 Any DBE participation in RTP projects must be reported through the NYSDOT's Equitable Business Opportunities (EBO) software.
-29 If RTP funds are used in conjunction with other Federal funds administered by the NYSDOT (e.g. TAP), the project sponsor must notify the OPRHP RGA as soon as possible, as they will need to follow the NYSDOT's procedures in the Local Projects Manual and consult with the NYSDOT regarding DBE goals.
+32 If RTP funds are used in conjunction with other Federal funds administered by the NYSDOT (e.g. TAP), the project sponsor must notify the OPRHP RGA as soon as possible, as they will need to follow the NYSDOT's procedures in the Local Projects Manual and consult with the NYSDOT regarding DBE goals.

 EEO goals will be set for construction contracts of \$10,000 or greater.
 EEO goals are not applied to projects completed with Force Account Labor or Volunteer Labor.
 (See Appendix D: Goals for Minority Participation in the Construction Industry for a breakdown of EEO goals by county).
-A goal will be identified by the OPRHP RTP Administrator for each project and entered into the New York State Master Contract for Grants.
+A goal will be identified by the OPRHP RTP Administrator for each project and entered into the State of New York Contract for Grants.
 Although a contractor is required to make good faith efforts to meet their goals, the goals are not quotas and no sanctions are imposed solely for failure to meet them.